openmediatransport/Metadata/README.md

 ### Sony VISCA (Inband)

-This is the standard VISCA protocol encapsulated within OMT metadata.
+This is the standard VISCA over IP protocol encapsulated within OMT metadata.
+Sequence is the same sequence number as used in the original protocol messages.

 **Command**

 This is a command sent from controller to camera in hexadecimal format.

-\<OMTPTZ Protocol="VISCA" Command="8101040700FF" />
+\<OMTPTZ Protocol="VISCA" Sequence="22" Command="8101040700FF" />

 **Reply**

 This is a reply from camera sent back to controller and is in hexadecimal format.

-\<OMTPTZ Protocol="VISCA" Reply="0011AABBCC" />
+\<OMTPTZ Protocol="VISCA" Sequence="22" Reply="0011AABBCC" />